 Understanding the Global Landscape

-Although looking ahead can bolster effective planning and organizational resiliency, this holds true so long as that sight is focused on the right target.
+Although looking ahead can bolster effective planning and organisational resiliency, this holds true so long as that sight is focused on the right target.
 Leaders need to understand the global landscape since complex systems, such as economies, are often unpredictable and can produce such events as bubbles and collapses.
 Right now, for example, it is too early to forecast with a certain degree of accuracy what specific fiscal policy adjustments or solutions (e.g., sales tax rate increases) federal, state and local governments will use to sustain economic stability after this current recession takes a deeper hold.

 It is also premature for governments to begin planning and making those decisions.
 Although we lack an exact model, or historical replica of this global calamity, evidence of past downturns shows us that when fiscal retrenchment, or fiscal policy responses, start too early in a recessionary cycle, it can actually compound the depth and duration of the recession, and perhaps worsen its spillover effect.
-Consequently, managing and configuring each phase of the crisis—from stabilization to recovery and eventual growth—is paramount.
+Consequently, managing and configuring each phase of the crisis—from stabilisation to recovery and eventual growth—is paramount.

-That’s why experienced and innovative strategic planners are now probing the likely complexity and intensity of this recession that has inevitably materialized in the wake of this global economic collapse caused by COVID-19.
+That’s why experienced and innovative strategic planners are now probing the likely complexity and intensity of this recession that has inevitably materialised in the wake of this global economic collapse caused by COVID-19.
 One way economists differentiate among recessions and their recoveries is by the trajectories that economic activity traces on graphs and past models during the contraction (and immediately afterwards).